joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ![](/uploads/bastionmarketplace.png)

  4. Click Create
- 5. This is a Networking resource, so I am going to place it in the same Resource Group as my Virtual Network
+ 5. This is a Networking resource to place it in the same Resource Group as my Virtual Network.
- 6. Type in a Name for the Bastion instance, I will call mine: Bastion
+ 6. Please type in a Name for the Bastion instance; I will call mine: Bastion
  7. Select the Region that matches the Virtual Network region
  8. Select the Virtual Network
- 9. It now warns you about creating an: AzureBastionSubnet with a prefix of at least /27, so we need to create one, click on Manage Subnet Configuration
+ 9. It now warns you about creating an: AzureBastionSubnet with a prefix of at least /27, so we need to create one; click on Manage Subnet Configuration.
 10. Click + Subnet
 11. For the Name type in: AzureBastionSubnet
 12. For the Subnet address range: 10.0.1.0/27

-_If you get an error that indicates the address is overlapping with the aadds-subnet, it may be because the Address space is only a /24, click Cancel and click on Address Space in the Virtual Network and change the /24 to/16, to increase the address range._
+_If you get an error that indicates the address is overlapping with the aadds-subnet, it may be because the Address space is only a /24; click Cancel and click on Address Space in the Virtual Network and change the /24 to/16 to increase the address range._

 13. Click Save to create the subnet

 ![](/uploads/az_subnet.png)

-14. Up the Top, click Create a Bastion, to go back to the Bastion setup, your Subnet should be selected automatically.
+14. Up the Top, click Create a Bastion.
+To go back to the Bastion setup, your Subnet should be selected automatically.
-15. You do need a Public IP for Bastion, so confirm the name is appropriate then click Review + Create
+15. You do need a Public IP for Bastion, so confirm the name is appropriate, then click Review + Create

 ![](/uploads/bastionsetup.png)